About Savannah, Georgia

 - The Westin Savannah Harbor Golf Resort & Spa

 Airports In Or Nearby Savannah

 Interested in a private aircraft charter to Savannah, Georgia?
 Savannah’s geographical location makes it easy to arrive by private air charters.
 Some of the prime airports you can use include:

-- Savannah/Hilton Head International Airport (SAV): Located approximately eight miles away from the city center, the airport is owned and operated by the Savannah Airport Commission.
-The airport sits at an elevation of 50 feet above mean sea level and two concrete runways in the 10/28 and 1/19 directions.
+- Savannah/Hilton Head International Airport (SAV): Located approximately 8 miles away from the city center, the airport is owned and operated by the Savannah Airport Commission.
+The airport sits at an elevation of 50 feet above mean sea level and two concrete runways in the 10/28 and 1/19 direction.
 More than half of the aircraft operations comprises of general aviation flights.